 Slot machines are one of the most popular casino games to play in the world, because of how easy they are to play and how attractive they are in terms of the sounds, lights and more.
 The atmosphere that slot machines create in a bricks and mortar casino can now be rivaled by the graphics and entertainment value of internet live casinos, causing a battle of the slots.
+But how do slots work?
+This is the million-dollar question!
 With a growth in technology and advancement in popularity of casinos both online and offline, there has been a huge evolution of many casino games.
 The most noticeable of which is the slot machines and their paylines.

 Slot Machine Composition

 No matter whether you’re playing an online video slot machine, or a traditional three reel slot, when you strip them back, their composition is more or less the same.
 Once you know the basics, you’re set to tackle any slot machine no matter where you are in the world.

+How do slots work?
 All slot machines will have a balance, a display box, a paytable, reels, bet per line, number of paylines, maximum bet and play/spin button or lever.
+These are the core components of all slots.
+The true test of a great slot machine game is how all these elements combine to create the perfect slot game.

 - Balance — the amount of money in your account for use on that slot machine

-- Display box — a box which lets you when and how much you win
+- Display box — a box which lets you see when and how much you win

-- Paytable — a table that will show what a payline can win you
+- Paytable — a table that will show how much you can win on a payline

 - Reels — part of a slot machine that shows the symbols, and spins